agoncal/baking-microservice-pie/setup/router.md

 ### Hostname into Hosts files
 * The Route has a hosts files to resolve DNS names.
 * To be able to resolve Hostnames from boxes connecting to the Router, we need to activate a configuration.
-* Go to Config Tree / service / dhcp-server / hostfile-update and set to "enable".
+* Go to Config Tree / service / dhcp-server / hostfile-update, set to "enable", click on preview.
 (This will register the PI's hostnames in the hosts files and they will be reachable via DNS)

 ![Hosts Update](router-setup-04.png?raw=true)